opnfv/storperf/docs/testing/user/test-usage.rst

 - The number of VMs/Cinder volumes to create
 - The Glance image that holds the VM operating system to use.
 StorPerf has only been tested with Ubuntu 16.04
+- The OpenStack flavor to use when creating the VMs
 - The name of the public network that agents will use
 - The size, in gigabytes, of the Cinder volumes to create